SOULITY/docker-tvheadend/README.md

 Base-4.1 \
 Tvheadend 4.1(lekma custom+codec) base. \
-You can use the VA-API codec profile in Tvheadend.
+You can use the VA-API codec profile in Tvheadend. \
+Also, can use ffmpeg pipe.

 ## Usage